* Coaster Enthusiasts of Canada *

 "How To Put On Your Own Show"

-on a simple circus show, including easy-to-make costumes and props
+and put on a simple circus show, including easy-to-make

 Published By: